Chinese New Year 2020 Parade & Events

 Chinese New Year brings with it a festive month of events, including the Southwest Airlines Chinese New Year Parade, the Chinese New Year Flower Fair, a street fair, and many other events, exhibits and experiences.
 The majority of these events, which are held throughout February, are free to the public and welcome families and people of all ages.

-The Year of the Pig begins on Feb.
-5, 2019 and is celebrated around the world in Asian communities.
-San Francisco has its own take on this festive occasion and there are many events and festivities.
+The Year of the Rat begins on Jan.
+25, 2020 and is celebrated around the world in Asian communities.
+San Francisco has its own take on this festive occasion and there are many cultural events and festivities that represent the city's diversity.
 It all climaxes with the Southwest Airlines Chinese New Year Parade on the evening of Feb.
-23.
+8.

 Miss Chinatown USA Pageant